yjs/y-leveldb/README.md

 ### `persistence.getStateVector(docName: string): Promise<Uint8Array>`

-The state vector (describing the state of the persisted document - see https://github.com/yjs/yjs#Document-Updates) is maintained in a separate field and constantly updated.
+The state vector (describing the state of the persisted document - see [Yjs docs](https://github.com/yjs/yjs#Document-Updates)) is maintained in a separate field and constantly updated.

 This allows you to sync changes without actually creating a Yjs document.

 ### `persistence.getDiff(docName: string, stateVector: Uint8Array): Promise<Uint8Array>`

 Get the differences directly from the database.
 The same as `Y.encodeStateAsUpdate(ydoc, stateVector)`.

 ### `persistence.clearDocument(docName: string): Promise`

 Delete a document, and all associated data from the database.

-## `persistence.setMeta(docName: string, metaKey: string, value: any): Promise`
+### `persistence.setMeta(docName: string, metaKey: string, value: any): Promise`

 Persist some meta information in the database and associate it with a document.
 It is up to you what you store here.
 You could, for example, store credentials here.

-## `persistence.getMeta(docName: string, metaKey: string): Promise<any|undefined>`
+### `persistence.getMeta(docName: string, metaKey: string): Promise<any|undefined>`

 Retrieve a store meta value from the database.
 Returns undefined if the `metaKey` doesn't exist.

-## `persistence.delMeta(docName: string, metaKey: string): Promise`
+### `persistence.delMeta(docName: string, metaKey: string): Promise`

 Delete a store meta value.

-## `persistence.getAllDocNames(docName: string): Promise<Array<string>>`
+### `persistence.getAllDocNames(docName: string): Promise<Array<string>>`

 Retrieve the names of all stored documents.

-## `persistence.getAllDocStateVectors(docName: string): Promise<Array<{ name: string, clock: number, sv: Uint8Array }>>`
+### `persistence.getAllDocStateVectors(docName: string): Promise<Array<{ name:string,clock:number,sv:Uint8Array}`

 Retrieve the state vectors of all stored documents.
 You can use this to sync two y-leveldb instances.

 Note: The state vectors might be outdated if the associated document is not yet flushed.
 So use with caution.

 ### `persistence.flushDocument(docName: string): Promise` (dev only)

 Internally y-leveldb stores incremental updates.
 You can merge all document updates to a single entry.
 You probably never have to use this.

 ## License